Ovarian Cancer

 It's difficult because sometimes I want to eat them and I have to peel everything and I'm supposed to sort of cook the vegetables till they're soft but I don't always.
 So I probably don't keep to it as much as I should but like I make bread and I can't eat wholemeal bread now, I have to have white bread, so there's all those sorts of things.
 And it's a bit embarrassing if you're in a restaurant and you get something like potatoes and you're sitting there peeling them off, peeling your new potatoes, it just looks very strange.
 But so I do that.

-A few women had cut down or given up smoking, although one who was still smoking explained that she knew she should stop but needed to feel stronger to give up.
-Some women were taking more exercise to keep healthy or lose weight.
-Some went to the gym or exercise classes, others took up sports such as running, golf or bowls, and others walked more.
-Exercise can help people to relax or to think more clearly, and many enjoy being outdoors.
-A woman who had been very active before her illness, had increased the amount of exercise she did.
-Others found it difficult to exercise because they were not well enough or felt too tired, and one had been advised not to swim during chemotherapy because of a risk of infection from the pool.
+A few women had cut down on or given up smoking, although one who still smoked explained that she knew she 'should stop but needed to feel stronger to give [it] up'.
+Some women did more exercise to keep healthy or lose weight.
+Some went to the gym or exercise classes; others took up sports such as running, golf or bowls, and others walked more often.
+Exercise can help people to relax or think more clearly, and can give enjoyment from being outdoors.
+A woman who had been very active before her illness also increased the amount of exercise she did after her illness.
+Others found it difficult to exercise because they were not well enough or felt too tired, and one had been advised not to swim during chemotherapy because of the risk of infection from the pool.

 Was very active before her illness but now does even more sport and exercise.